makerdao/community/governance/votes/Executive vote - April 21, 2023.md

 ### RWA008-A Debt Ceiling Reduction

-Following this [notification](https://forum.makerdao.com/t/security-tokens-refinancing-mip6-application-for-ofh-tokens/10605/49) from the Societe Generale - Forge team that they have [burned](https://etherscan.io/tx/0x3d88a16c53e89a74f2a35c2b2672c56bd612315d2553c44f401e3777ad8f66f2) their RWA008 token, we are setting the Debt Ceiling for this vault type to **0 DAI**, if this exeutive proposal passes.
+Following this [notification](https://forum.makerdao.com/t/security-tokens-refinancing-mip6-application-for-ofh-tokens/10605/49) from the Societe Generale - Forge team that they have [burned](https://etherscan.io/tx/0x3d88a16c53e89a74f2a35c2b2672c56bd612315d2553c44f401e3777ad8f66f2) their RWA008 token, we are setting the Debt Ceiling for this vault type to **0 DAI**, if this executive proposal passes.
 This is a housekeeping change to reflect the inability of this vault type to draw DAI.
-Further action may be required in future to formally complete the offboarding of this collateral type.
+Further action may be required in the future to formally complete the offboarding of this collateral type.

 Notice of this change was given by the Arbitration Facilitators [here](https://forum.makerdao.com/t/security-tokens-refinancing-mip6-application-for-ofh-tokens/10605/51).